hivehand/util/README.md

 ## modulist

 Short for "module list".
 Stash lists of the locally-installed Homebrew packages and Ruby gems to `~/.config/packages`.
 Each created file has a datestamp: previous stashed lists for the same host, if present, are deleted after the new one has been written.

 ## path

 At least 50 cents of solution to a nickel's worth of problem.
 So it goes.
 I hate deciphering the output of `echo $PATH`; now I don't have to.
 By default, this script pretty-prints the value of `$PATH`, with one entry per line.
 However, it can also be used to generate a new colon-separated value for `$PATH`, optionally removing duplicate occurrences of paths.

-## tts
+## spine

-'Table To Stream'.
-Some command-line tools, notably [homebrew](http://brew.sh)'s `brew update`, output lists of names carefully arranged into multiple columns.

-Since I haven't found a way to make homebrew output a single-line list of updated formulae, which would be handy as input to `brew info` or `brew desc`, I've done the next best thing: written a little hack that takes a table of names, and turns it back into a single-line list.
+Take output split into two columns by a known substring, the 'spine', and align it so that it's centered on said spine.

+    foo: bar
+    very long string: baz

+Would become:

+                 foo: bar
+    very long string: baz